 Few areas of the world have felt the impact of climate change more acutely than California: devastating wildfires fueled by punishing drought and heat waves; flooding and mudslides driven by torrential rains; erosion and coastal damage from rising sea levels.

-Last year, over 4 million total acres burned — the most in a single year, and more than the last three years combined.
+In 2020, over 4 million total acres burned — the most in a single year, and more than the previous three years combined.
 10,488 structures were damaged or destroyed and at least 31 individuals lost their lives.
-As of November 2021, over 3 million total acres have burned and at least 7 firefighters have been injured while battling fires.
+2021 proved to be another disaster fire year in California, with under 3 million total acres burned, three fatalities, and at least 7 firefighters injured while battling fires.

 Since 2018, due to the generosity of our major funding partners, CFF has awarded individual grants to eligible recipients in support of projects and programs focusing on wildfire/disaster prevention, preparedness and/or relief and recovery assistance.

 Learn more about becoming a CFF funding partner.